 Stop the crisis of preventable blindness

 Canada has a vision health care crisis and we have to act now.
-This is the finding of two reports, The Cost of Vision Loss & Blindness in Canada Report and The Impact of COVID-19 Report on Eye Health (Addendum) published in 2021 and 2022.
+This is the finding of a series of reports published in 2021 and 2022.
 Here are some of the major findings from the reports:

-Over 8 million Canadians are living with an eye disease that puts them at risk of blindness and 1.2 million Canadians are living with vision loss.
-But this can be prevented.
-If diagnosed early 3 out of 4 people could stabilize their sight with treatments available today.
+- Over 8 million Canadians are living with an eye disease that puts them at risk of blindness and 1.2 million Canadians are living with vision loss.